andreiolaru-ro/FLASH-MAS/notes.md

       * Workaround: loader should check in the entity's configuration if any loader id is specified and compare this to an internal id.
       * since loaders are tried in order, for a specific kind the first will be 'default'
         * if no adequate kind found, ''null'' kind will be tried
-      * the default loader (SimpleLoader) will only be used if no loader for that type of entity is otherwise specified.
+      * the default loader (SimpleLoader) will only be used if no loader for that type of entity is otherwise specified or otherwise succeeds.

 The same policy goes for Support Infrastructures (first is default, if none specified then we use the default in NodeLoader (LocalSupport)).